+The Bald Mountain Haunted Hayride, and Holiday Hayride, was an innovative haunted attraction, that terrified legions of Northeast PA Halloween fans for almost a century.
+Fondly remembered years after its closure, we would like to take you back in time to experience this legendary attraction that paved the way for today’s major scare parks.
 Journey back in time and we uncover the legend of the iconic, infamous Bald Mountain Haunted (and Christmas) Hayride!
 Despite the success of mainstream attractions, haunt fans in the region still speak of the legendary “haunted houses” and “hayrides” of yesteryear, and perhaps no other attraction gets as much reverence or respect as the legendary Bald Mountain Haunted Hayride.
-The haunted attraction industry has undergone a great deal of growth over the past ten or so years.
 As haunted attractions have transitioned from the typical boo haunt or typical weekend family visit, they’ve become destination spectacles, place a greater emphasis on things such as acting, high-tech animatronics, world-class special effects, and visualizations that transform environments into a movie come to life.

-The legendary Bald Mountain Haunted Hayride was a special place where people wanted to be, teenagers grew up, copious amounts of “spirits” were consumed, craziness ensued that made an insurance adjuster squirm, and at the end of each night, a first-class show was presented every single season.
-No other haunt has left a lasting impression on a generation and a mark on the area and we are proud to share this story.
+The now legendary Bald Mountain Haunted Hayride was a special place where people wanted to be, teenagers grew up, copious amounts of “spirits” were consumed, craziness ensued that made an insurance adjuster squirm, and at the end of each night, a first-class show was presented every single season.
+No other haunt in recent memory has left such a lasting impression on a generation and a mark on the area and we are proud to share this story.

 A History of Haunted Innovation

 Innovation and creating lasting memories are what make a “haunted attraction” special, and it is those haunted attractions that forever remain in our memories that we hold dear.
-One of those special haunted attractions was known as the Bald Mountain Haunted Hayride (also known as Bald Mountain Haunted Trail and hosted Bald Mountain Holiday Hayride).
-Which operated from 1991-2001 (“Holiday Hayride “closed in 2005).
+One of those special haunted attractions was the Bald Mountain Haunted Hayride (also known as Bald Mountain Haunted Trail, Bald Mountain Scare Ride and hosted Bald Mountain Holiday Hayride), which operated from 1991-2001 (“Holiday Hayride “closed in 2005).
 The Bald Mountain Haunted Hayride was an innovator in the industry and many still talk about this haunted attraction and consider it the best they’ve ever been to (even to this day).
 Stories of this historic attraction have evolved into legends, and nostalgia has fueled a renewed passion for a show that inspired a generation of haunters.
 Now sit back and we will take you back to a time in which the industry was in its infancy and the Bald Mountain Haunted Hayride was on top of the haunt industry, pioneering an industry that was in its embryonic stages.

 Bald Mountain Haunted Hayride operated during a time in which the industry was in its infancy, and massive conventions such as “Transworld” and major media coverage were not the norm.
 Haunted attractions mainly existed on smaller scales, for charity, and were on their own in terms of design, planning, and management.
 Trying to recreate one’s nightmares (and holiday dreams), the incredible team and family behind Bald Mountain designed an outdoor custom-made entertainment center ahead of its time.
 With massive structures such as a “Pirate Ship” or “Alien Spaceship” built in-house.
 The staff and members of the Rosenkrans & Malatesta Family who owned and operated and operated this iconic attraction gave their hearts and souls to this innovative attraction a special place that inspired haunted attractions (and holiday attractions that are popular today.